transloadit/infra-imagemagick/README.md

 ## Todo

+- [ ] Instance contains an 8GB EBS device.
+Should be way more!
 - [ ] Tailormade packages/config
 - [ ] State backup/restore (db, git, etc)
 - [x] authorized_keys should be composed of individual files